what is bartending

 Cleanliness is next to goddiness” ⁸ – John Applegreen’s Barkeeper’s Guide, 1904.

-The bar prep is a crucial step, which the bartender should never rush as it can make or break your day.
-It sets up the whole shift for the day, and if a bar station was not ready before opening, it might put you behind right from the beginning.
+Bar prep is a crucial step, and the bartender should never rush, as it can make or break your day.
+It sets up the whole shift for the day, and if a bar station is not ready before opening, it might put you behind right from the beginning.
 Trying to catch up while making drinks on a busy day is not fun.

 Bar prep station and serving standards4 5 8